SegaraRai/vite-plugin-modular-tailwindcss/README.md

 Here, `inject` means injecting CSS into the document instead of inlining it, and `shallow` means not tracing dependencies.
 Since HTML usually loads the main script, not specifying `shallow` may unintentionally generate and inject TailwindCSS for the whole project.

-## Handling Circular Dependencies

-While it's best to avoid circular dependencies, this plugin does support them.
-If the module importing `#tailwindcss` or `#tailwindcss/inject` has no circular dependencies in its recursive dependencies, everything will work fine.

-If circular dependencies do exist, the necessary action depends on the layer mode you're using:

-- **Global or Hoisted Mode**: Dependencies are resolved at build time, so no action is needed.
-- **Module Mode**: Dependencies are resolved at runtime, which may lead to a `ReferenceError`.

-Even one layer in `module` mode (which is the default configuration) can cause this issue.
-To address circular dependency issues in module mode, set the `allowCircularModules` option to `true`.
-This will wrap the export in a function, delaying the CSS combining.
-Be aware that enabling this option slightly increases bundle size and may impact performance.

 ## Development Precautions

 During development (`serve` mode, when running `npm run vite`), some Vite features are restricted, preventing the real plugin from running.
-Therefore, we provide an alternative, lightweight plugin for development.
+Thus, we provide an alternative, lightweight plugin for development.
 This alternative plugin concatenates the contents of the layers into one and lets Vite's native PostCSS and TailwindCSS plugins handle it.
 Users can still import `#tailwindcss` and `#tailwindcss/inject`, but their contents will be replaced with a reference to the global TailwindCSS styles.

 Since it uses native PostCSS and TailwindCSS, `postcss.config.js` and `tailwind.config.js` must be configured for this plugin to function during development.

+> [!TIP]
+> The `apply` option in the layer configuration specifies whether a layer is included at build time (`apply: "build"`) or at development time (`apply: "serve"`).
+> If `apply` is not specified, the layer will be included at both build and development times.

 ## Contributing